InternalDeveloperPlatform/pe-course-labs/cnoe.md

 coder config-ssh
 ```

-Follow the prompts, and then use the next command to actually login to the remote Coder-hosted machine:
+Follow the prompts (for most people this will mean selecting `yes` to the option that appears), and then use the next command to actually login to the remote Coder-hosted machine:
 ```
 ssh coder.<CODER-WORKSPACE-NAME>
 ```